 We recommend Zotero, a freely available bibliographic-management tool.
 Learn more about Zotero, or attend one of the workshops that are held throughout the year.
 Amherst also has a site license to EndNote, and it is available to the AC community through the K:drive.
 Contact Susan Kimball for assistance with EndNote.

 A primary source is firsthand evidence created within the immediate context of a historical event, crisis, or time period; a secondary source is an interpretation or recollection of an event from some considerable distance removed.
 Historians draw on numerous primary sources when creating secondary sources.
 If you were researching a topic on World War II, for example, a letter, photograph, diary, or magazine article created during the war would be considered a primary source, while an article or book about the war written by a historian much later would be considered a secondary source.
 (Retrospective works, such as an oral history interview or memoir by someone who had lived through the war, would not be considered as valid a primary source as something that was created at the time the events took place.)
-The library maintains a list of Archival & primary sources.
+The library has a Primary Sources research guide and a list of Archival & primary sources.

 Copies of books held in Archives & Special Collections (designated as "AC/Arch-SpecColl" in the online catalog) may be read in the Archives & Special Collections reading room, located on Level A of Frost Library, open weekdays from 9-12 and 1-4.